 So here we go coming in from the front I’ll just pause it there and explain some of these things.

-The white things that you can see are the polystyrene waffle pods they come in about a metre by metre squares they’re sort of semi- hollow underneath.
+The white things that you can see are the polystyrene waffle pods.
+They are the voids in this soon to be poured concrete waffle slab.
+The waffle pods are about a one metre x one metre squares.
+They’re sort of semi- hollow underneath.
 They’re not solid polystyrene but on top they’re solid.
 The space between waffle pods is about 110mm wide.

-In between these are the ribs of the waffle.
-So at the moment the space when this concrete slab gets poured this will become concrete the top of the waffle pods all will be covered in concrete and that’s the strength these beams or these ribs that occur at about 1 meter centres.
+In between the waffle pod void formers are the ribs of the waffle slab.
+When this concrete slab gets poured the spaces will be filled with concrete.
+The tops of the waffle pods all will be covered in concrete and the ribs will be the strength of the waffle slab – these beams or ribs that occur at about 1 meter centres.

 You can also see a few other things that are interesting in this shot.
 Around the outside edge there’s an extra heavy bar – much bigger